 What About Energy?

-But the title of this article is “How to Get More Energy Naturally” ~ what does all of this have to do with energy?
-B vitamins, particularly B-12, have long been associated with increased energy.
+But the title of this article is “How to Get More Energy Naturally” ~ what does all this have to do with energy?
+B vitamins, particularly B-12, have long been associated with increased energy levels.
 And there’s a simple reason for it: B vitamins help your body convert the food you eat into glucose (sugar), which gives you energy.

-So you can see that when a mutation like MTHFR gets involved, it can start creating a cascade of effects in the body, including affecting energy levels.
-That “afternoon slump” may not be best cured by coffee ~ your body may, in fact, be craving B vitamins.
+So you can see that when a mutation like MTHFR gets involved, it can start to create a cascade of effects in the body, including affecting energy levels.
+That “afternoon slump” may not be cured by coffee ~ because your body may in fact be craving B vitamins.

 How Can I Test for MTHFR?

 If you want to test for an MTHFR mutation, your doctor will need to order a genetic test, which is typically a simple blood test (sometimes saliva).
-This isn’t commonly ordered; the only reason my doctor ordered it was to determine possible causes for my adrenal issues (lack of B vitamins can also contribute to adrenal depletion).
-Genetic testing can be expensive, but many insurance companies are now covering it.
+This isn’t commonly ordered; the only reason my doctor ordered it was to determine possible causes for my adrenal issues (lack of B vitamins can also lead to adrenal depletion).
+Genetic testing can be expensive, but many insurance companies now cover it.

 It’s also possible to have a genetic test performed independently.
 One kit that you can order is from: 1) MTHFR Doctors ($129).
 It requires a simple, cheek swab test ~ no needles necessary.
 The main problem with this route is that you’ll need to have someone analyze your results.
 In my opinion, it’s better to seek guidance from a physician, who will be able to look at the big picture ~ as MTHFR is merely one factor in what could be potentially be several issues impacting optimal health.